zense/IIITB-StudentKit/docs/placestovisit.md

 regarded as one of the best gardens in the East for its layout, maintenance, scientific treasure and scenic beauty.
-Earlier known with the name of Rose and Cypress Garden, Lalbagh Botanical Garden is one of the most popular tourist attractions in Bangalore. dream work of Hyder Ali, construction of this garden was completed during the reign of Tipu Sultan.
+Earlier known with the name of Rose and Cypress Garden, Lalbagh Botanical Garden is one of the most popular tourist attractions in Bangalore.
+Dream work of Hyder Ali, construction of this garden was completed during the reign of Tipu Sultan.
 Boasting of more than 1000 varied species of flora including flowers, tropical plants and herbs, this garden has a number of other